nok/sklearn-porter/readme.md

 ### Module

-This example shows how you can port the decision tree model from the [official user guide](http://scikit-learn.org/stable/modules/tree.html#classification) to Java:
+This example shows how you can port a decision tree model from the [official user guide](http://scikit-learn.org/stable/modules/tree.html#classification) to Java:

 ```python
 from sklearn.tree import tree